HajarLHA/Ecommerce-Predictive-Modeling/README.md

-# 📊 E-commerce Predictive Modeling
+# 🛍️ Ecommerce Predictive Modeling

-This repository contains a project analyzing **e-commerce customer data** to predict **Yearly Amount Spent** using machine learning models.
-The project demonstrates skills in **EDA, data preprocessing, feature engineering, modeling, and evaluation**. 🚀
+This project focuses on building and evaluating multiple regression models to **predict yearly customer spending** based on their behavior and engagement metrics in an e-commerce platform.
+The goal is to explore different modeling techniques, perform feature selection, and identify the best-performing model for accurate predictions.

 ---